Inside Rethymnon Cathedral at dusk (Photograph: Patrick Comerford, 2016)

 There is a joke among journalists that taxi drivers can be quoted as “reliable sources.”
 If they are known to not get it right all the time, then they are down-graded to “usually reliable sources.”
 But if they have ever driven by government buildings they can be up-graded to “sources close to the government.”

 I have accumulated a number of these sources in Crete in recent days.
-The buses into Rethymnon are usually so packed when they get Platanes, with tourists crammed into every possible space, they do not even bother to stop at my local stop outside Julia Apartments.
+The buses into Rethymnon are usually so packed when they get to Platanes, with tourists crammed into every possible space, they do not even bother to stop at my local stop outside Julia Apartments.

 Inevitably, the next bus is going to be packed with those left behind at the earlier stops.
 If not, the queue is now longer, and there is going to be a mad scramble for any available places.
-Did I just say queue.
+Did I just say queue?
 Sorry.
 There is no such thing as queueing in Greece, and certainly not among tourists who have spent all day at the beach and now want to eat out and have a few drinks.

 Taxis are cheap, but they also give me good opportunities for conversations with “reliable sources” and “usually reliable sources.”

 Despite the dozens of people waiting to scramble onto the buses all along the coastal route that stretches east of Rethymnon, my “sources” tell me that tourism in Crete is down about 10 per cent this year.
-The blame this on the political and economic uncertainty in Britain in the run-up to the ‘Brexit’ referendum, and expect the number of British tourists to decline even further with growing uncertainty in Britain about the British place in Europe and with a further fall in the value of sterling.
+They blame this on the political and economic uncertainty in Britain in the run-up to the ‘Brexit’ referendum, and they expect the number of British tourists to decline even further with growing uncertainty in Britain about the British place in Europe and with a further fall in the value of sterling.

 I asked myself how many taxi drivers who were driving around Parliament Square in Westminster, honking their horns in glee as the referendum results came in, have such a shrewd analysis of Greek politics and economics?